Mushroom Farming & Processing | Ask The Expert

 I've interviewed Jan Klerken, founder of Scelta Mushrooms, to understand the different ways of eating, processing and growing mushrooms.

-Hi Jan, thank you for joining us.
-How did you start working in the mushroom farming industry?
+How did you get into the mushroom farming industry?

 My love for mushroom farming comes to me quite naturally.
 My parents owned a small mushroom farm and canning factory.
 As a six-year-old, I saw the little white miracles and thought to myself, ‘this is my life!’.
 My parents’ company was sold in 1988, but watching them work with mushrooms inspired me to start my own business five years later.

 What kind of mushrooms do you work with?
 Are some varieties of mushrooms easier to grow and process than others?

 We work only with white button mushrooms, because they are well known around the world and we can grow them year-round.
 Other mushrooms like shiitake or oysters are difficult to scale up.
 Around 40% of the mushroom farming business world-wide is in white button mushrooms.